LeenAlHarash/MasterMind/README.md

     - No feedback means that none of the guessed colors are part of the sequence.
 - If you dont manage to guess the correct palette after 12 tries, its game over.

+## Built with
+- Love
+- Java
+- Lots of patience

 ## Authors
 - Leen Al Harash